 Background: Effective asthma management requires clear communication between the patient and the healthcare provider.
 Patient values and preferences are the relative importance people place on health outcomes.
 Decisions for asthma treatments aligned with patient values and preferences may make treatments more readily adhered to.

 Objectives: To identify patients’ and caregivers’ values and preferences for asthma treatment with inhaled corticosteroids (ICS) and to describe the instruments and/or techniques to determine them.

-Conclusions: From the quantitative studies, we have identified different techniques implemented for eliciting values and preferences in asthma patients receiving ICS.
+Conclusions: From the quantitative studies, we have identified different techniques implemented for eliciting values and preferences in patients with asthma receiving ICS.
 In qualitative studies, we have found five key themes to address patient values and preferences in asthma treatment with ICS.
-Although we are still finalizing data extraction for quantitative studies, our findings suggest that multiple instruments and themes have been used to determine patients' values and preferences and how patients value the relative importance of the main health status.
+Although we are still finalizing data extraction for quantitative studies, our findings suggest that multiple instruments and themes have been used to determine patients’ values and preferences and how patients value the relative importance of the main health status.

 Patient, public and/or healthcare consumer involvement: Our systematic review summarizes relevant research evidence about patient values and preferences for asthma treatment with ICS to facilitate the integration of values and preferences in healthcare decision processes.